Emergency Procedures for Deceased Pets

 In the case of the sudden death of your pet you should:

 Emergency instructions for Harvesting and Shipping Tissue from Pets

 Step 1: Obtain three or more sterile bottles for preserving and transporting the tissue samples.
 Bottles may be plastic or glass approximately 10 ml or 1 oz. size.
+Bottle size may vary if tissue is submerged in saline solution.
 Each bottle needs a screw cap that can be securely tightened to prevent leakage.

 Step 2: Prepare the transport media from standard 0.9% isotonic saline solution.